PLEASE NOTE THAT ALL THE PHOTOGRAPHS ON THE SITE ARE CLICKABLE LINKS

-The keep of the castle is in the Frankish sections where there are the remains of the castle of the Villehardouin, who held it in the 13 C and 14 C. From here there are magnificent views over the gulf of Corinth.
+The keep of the castle is in the Frankish sections where there are the remains of the castle of the Villehardouin, who held it in the 13th to 14th century.
+From here there are magnificent views over the gulf of Corinth.

-The highest peak on the site was home to a temple to Aphrodite which was converted to a church, and then became a mosque
+The oldest building that is still visible on the surface, stands on the western and highest peak, which was home was home to a temple dedicated to Aphrodite which has an early Christian basilica on its ruins.
+The temple was converted to a church, and then became a mosque.

-The Temple of Aphrodite stands on the highest section of the site.
-The temple is in the process of being rebuilt.
-The temple area was the centre of religious prostitution and it was claimed that 1,000 prostitues worked here.
-As a result Acrocorinth had a notorious reputation.
+The temple was in the process of being rebuilt in 2014.
+It has been rumoured that the temple area was the centre of religious prostitution and it was claimed that 1,000 prostitues worked here.
+As a result Acrocorinth had a notorious reputation!!

 From here the views are fantastic.
 You can see beyond Corinth to Mount Parnassus in the north, then towards Attica in the east, and on to the mountains of the Peloponnese in the south.